 Looking back in history, by the time of Constantine, men had stripped it of it’s original Love and Life and the heavenly power of God which it had been given at it’s birth, gradually and subtly institutionalizing it and politicizing it with the earthly powers of men.
 It devolved through the centuries from what it was intended to be: A beautiful bride reflecting and radiating Jesus Love to a broken world, a love that draws the world around it out of it’s own brokenness by an amazing relational experience of God’s kind of love (Agape love) which they had with their Groom as he was filling and restoring them with his Life (Zoe life: God‘s Life.).
 He shared with them/us the love, joy and peace of a Life which could only be experienced by our relationship with Him as a bride and body dwelling in the Son.

-Church as we’ve known it, church as it devolved through the centuries to become what we now know and experience, is a poor reflection of that reality.
+Church as we’ve known it, church as it devolved through the centuries to become what we know and experience now is a poor reflection of that reality.
 It had become draped again in the robes of “religion at it’s best(worst)”, which Jesus so boldly confronted while he was walking upon this earth.
 He brought us a new way to walk: He is the Way to walk.
 He brought us truth, which turned the religious world of his day upside down, because he is the Truth.
-He brought back to us the Life which we lost in the Garden long ago, back to himself: Life itself.
+He introduced us to a new kingdom which was not of this world but by his Spirit he enables us to participate in it while we are yet in this world.
+He brought back to us the Life which we lost in the Garden long ago, back to himself: back to the Tree of Life itself.
 Our 1st parents ate of the wrong tree in that garden and passed on to us a deception– that now as our own god’s we get to decide what is right and wrong, that we now have Knowledge so we can decide for ourselves what is good and what is bad.
-We in essence, tossed God out of our garden, saying like any “normal” person (a 2 year old!), ” I can do it myself!”
+We in essence, tossed God out of our garden, saying like any “normal” person-like a 2 year old– ” I can do it myself!”
 Except what really happened was, we got tossed out of the garden and were separated from the Tree of Life.

 Jesus came back to restore that.
 He came to restore Life.
 He came so we could eat of that Tree again.
 He offers Himself as our Life, our Bread, and our Living Water.
 Jesus came back as a gatherer, to gather unto himself the community of God: a family, a bride and a body.
 And a new Temple for Himself to dwell in.
 And so now, we are His temples .
 Church in it’s beginning was called ecclesia, it was a gathering, a people gathered in the name of Jesus, as his temple.
 It was and is a people, not a place.
 We are his gathering place.